Bespoke Enterprise CMS Development

 Website • Ux • Ui • Content Management • Social Engagement

-DStv is Africa’s leading satellite TV service, broadcasting hundreds of hours of content to all corners of the continent, every hour of every day.
+M-Net is one of Africa’s leading satellite TV services, broadcasting hundreds of hours of content to all corners of the continent, every hour of every day.
 In addition to the company’s 10 channels of local content, it also produces and broadcasts original productions - local versions of hit international brands such as Idols, The Voice, Dancing with the Stars and Big Brother.
 Each of these global megashows requires sophisticated technological solutions to deal with the volume of audience engagement and the underlying technologies that enable meaningful online engagement for viewers.

 - Streamline operations and content creation across the various publications.